 Case 01: Lionel Messi’s Determined Drive For An NFT Legacy

 One of the greatest legends in football, Lionel Messi and his production partner BossLogic, have launched a collection of NFT art solely based on himself.
 These are mostly visual works that highlight the football superstar’s career or simpler illustrations that depict him in any theme that his production partner would envision.

-Because specific sports player-based visual NFTs were not yet a thing, Messi effectively created an artificial desire for a product simply by putting them into existence.
+Because specific sports player-based visual NFTs were not yet a thing, Messi effectively created an artificial desire for a product simply by bringing them into existence.
 Granted, this example mostly shows how popular influence can instantly get the ball rolling for your NFT art business.
 However, the point of fabricating a previously non-existent demand still stands.

 Case 02: Benjamin Ahmed’s Weird World of NFT Whales